 - Applesauce is added to reduce the amount of oil and sweetener needed.

-- Grape seed oil is used in place of butter or GMO oils.
-It's my new go-to oil.
+- Grape seed oil is used in place of butter.
+It's my go-to oil.
 It has similar health benefits of olive oil (has Omega 3,6,&9 and is antioxidant rich) with a milder, lighter taste.
 It can be heated to higher temperatures without smoking or burning.
 I use it for baking, salad dressings, and sauteing, when I prefer a flavorless oil.
 It's also recommended for use as a skin moisturizer.
 Read more about the health benefits of grape seed oil here.
+(NOTE: You may substitute another neutral tasting oil of your preference.)

 - Greek yogurt replaces the cream cheese used in most fruit pizza frosting recipes.
 It is high in protein and calcium.
 When combined with protein-rich peanut butter (or other nut butters), the yogurt thickens to a nice frosting consistency.
 It's sweetened with a bit of honey & vanilla and tastes great!
 The frosting doubles as a good fruit fruit dip, too.